-This document describes a protocol for quantitative colorimetric determination of total hemoglobin in whole blood (TBH) and plasma-free hemoglobin (PFH).
-An increase in plasma-free hemoglobin is indicative of erythrocyte damage by the test material (a positive control substance or a nanoparticle).
-Hemoglobin released from damaged erythrocytes is unstable and forms several derivatives with difference optical properties.
+This document describes a protocol for quantitative colorimetric determination of total hemoglobin in whole blood (TBH) and plasma free hemoglobin (PFH).
+An increase in the plasma free hemoglobin is indicative of erythrocyte damage by the test material (a positive control substance or a nanoparticle).
+Hemoglobin, released from damaged erythrocytes, is unstable and forms several derivatives with difference optical properties.
 Hemoglobin and its derivatives, except sulfhemoglobin, are oxidized to methemoglobin by ferricyanide in the presence of alkali.
-Addition of the Drabkin's solution containing cyanide (also called CMH Reagent) converts methemoglobin into cyanmethemoglobin (CMH).
-The CMHform is the most stable form of hemoglobin and can be detected by spectrophotometry at 540 nm.
-Addition of CMH Reagent to whole blood will lyse erythrocytes for estimation of TBH, while its addition to plasma is used to detect PFH.

-A hemoglobin standard is used to construct a standard curve covering a concentration range from 0.025 to 0.80 mg/mL, as well as to prepare quality control samples at low (0.0625 mg/mL), mid (0.125 mg/mL) and high (0.625mg/mL) concentrations for monitoring assay performance.
+Addition of the Drabkin's solution containing cyanide (also called CMH Reagent) converts methemoglobin into CMH form, which is the most stable form of hemoglobin and can then be detected by spectrophotometry at 540 nm.
+Addition of CMH Reagent to the whole blood sample is needed to lyse erythrocytes and estimate TBH, while its addition to plasma is used to detect PFH.
+A hemoglobin standard is used to build a standard curve covering the concentration range from 0.025 to 0.80 mg/mL, and to prepare quality control samples at low (0.0625 mg/mL), mid (0.125 mg/mL) and high (0.625 mg/mL) concentrations for monitoring assay performance.
 The results, expressed as percent of hemolysis, are used to evaluate the acute in vitro hemolytic properties of nanoparticles.
-Other versions of the hemolysis assay are available in the literature; these protocols omit reduction of the hemoglobin to its stable CMH form and estimate the amount of hemolysis by measuring oxyhemoglobin at one of its primary absorbance peaks (i.e., 415, 541 or 577 nm).
-These assays have been previously reviewed by Malinauskas R.A.
+Other versions of the hemolysis assay are available in the literature; these protocols omit reduction of the hemoglobin to its stable CMH form and estimate the amount of hemolysis by measuring oxyhemoglobin at one of its primary absorbance peaks (i.e. 415, 541 or 577nm).
+These assays have been previously reviewed by

+Malinauskas R.A.
 [1].
-The protocol described herein is based on ASTM International standards [2, 3].
+The protocol described in this document is based on ASTM International standards [2, 3].